 Not all of us have the luxury of abundant indoor space; sometimes we are forced to keep some much-needed appliances outside – one of the most common being the washing machine.

 While most washing machines have built-in features to withstand the elements of the outdoors, exposing them to sun and rain may lower their lifespan – or at the very least deteriorate their looks.
 So, yes, you can out your washing machine outside, but it is hardly ideal.

-We get it though, sometimes you have to do what you’ve got to do.
-So we here at 101appliance will give you some tips to help you protect your washing machine if you have no other storage space but the great outdoors.
+I get it though, sometimes you have to do what you’ve got to do.
+This is why I’ve written this article to give you some tips to help you protect your washing machine if you have no other storage space but the great outdoors.

 Note: placing your washing machine outside may fall under “customer misuse” and can void your warranty.
 Check your warranty card for more info, or ask your salesperson or a customer service representative from the brand.

 Here are some non-negotiables when it comes to choosing a space for your washing machine.
 Some of this may be hard to come by outdoors, but there are some workarounds you can use to solve these problems.